gginny/dataform-stackoverflow/README.md

-Sample repo for managing SQL pipeline in BigQuery via Dataform for `stackoverflow` dataset from `bigquery-public-data`.
+Sample repo for creating, managing SQL pipeline in BigQuery via Dataform for `stackoverflow` dataset from `bigquery-public-data`.